The power of Wisconsin women, art, and social change

-I think I was always creative, but no one nurtured that in me or ever said 'Hey, you're an artist' until my high school art teacher.
-She took me aside one day and told me 'You're good' and she mentored me.
-She made me do a portfolio for a scholarship at University of Wisconsin Milwaukee (UWM).
+I think I was always creative, but no one nurtured that in me or ever said, 'Hey, you're an artist,' until my high school art teacher.
+She took me aside one day and told me, 'You're good.' and she mentored me.
+She made me do a portfolio for a scholarship at the University of Wisconsin-Milwaukee (UWM).
 I didn't take her very seriously.
 I mean, I had my pieces, but I wasn’t ready for the deadline.
-On the day it was due she was like 'What, are you crazy?'
+On the day it was due she was like, 'What, are you crazy?'
 She made me skip school, pull everything together and go to UWM to drop off my portfolio right before the deadline at noon.
 If it wasn't for that I wouldn't have gotten a scholarship to UWM.
 If it wasn't for her, I would've never gone to college.

 We had a large group of girls come out to participate.
-They ranged from 5 to 16 years old.
-When we started talking about defining "girls", their faces lit up.
+They ranged from five to 16 years old.
+When we started talking about defining 'girls,' their faces lit up.
 They were so excited.
 That's not a question that you're asked ever—what does it mean to be a girl?
 What are some words that you think of when you hear the word girl?
 Every word on the canvas is a word that they came up with.
 Girls are sweet and sassy, girls are cool, picky, determined, beautiful, intelligent, smart, and goofy, all of these words.

 While working on this, I often thought, 'What was I telling myself at ten years old?
 How did I define myself?
 What did I have to draw on outside of my house, from the media, from my interactions?'
 There wasn't much out there for encouragement or identity as a young black girl.
 This art piece gives girls who participated that memory, that flashback, that moment when they felt empowered.
 Hopefully, they carry that experience with them for a long time."